I am grateful

 bestowed on him by Shams,

-the Guru of Rumi,
+the Guru of Rumi.

-and I am grateful as well
+I am grateful as well

 for the humble nameless